databio/pepatac/README.md

 Alternatively, you can skip the `GENOMES` variable and simply change the value of that configuration option to point to the folder where you stored the assemblies.
 The advantage of using an environment variable is that it makes the configuration file portable, so the same pipeline can be run on any computing environment, as the location to reference assemblies is not hard-coded to a specific computing environment.

-# 4. Running the pipeline
+# 5. Running the pipeline

 We highly recommend using the [looper pipeline submission engine](http://looper.readthedocs.io/) to run the pipeline, but it's flexible enough to be run without `looper` if that serves your needs.

-## 4.1 Running the pipeline script directly
+## 5.1 Running the pipeline script directly (without looper)

 To see the command-line options for usage, see [usage.txt](usage.txt), which you can get on the command line by running `pipelines/ATACseq.py --help`.
 You just need to pass a few command-line parameters to specify sample name, reference genome, input files, etc. See [example commands](example_cmd.txt) that use test data.